Kwannon (character): Betsy Braddock body swap

-In a flashback scene from the same time period, Matsu'o and Nyoirin discuss placing Kwannon's mind in Betsy's body, adding that the transfer will require the use of the Mandarin's rings.
-It is revealed that Kwannon's "intuitive empathy" and "low-level telepathic abilities" made her mind capable of withstanding direct contact with the mind of a powerful psychic such as Betsy.
+Around this time, the Hand discovers Betsy Braddock washed ashore on one of their bases in the South China Sea, suffering complete amnesia after having passed through the Siege Perilous.
+Matsu'o and Nyoirin discuss placing Kwannon's mind in Betsy's body, which will require the use of the Mandarin's rings.
+It is revealed that Kwannon possesses low-level telepathic abilities that make her mind capable of withstanding direct contact with the mind of a powerful psychic such as Betsy.